MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 * a csv file containing one column of elevation
 * a serie of output files from a spm to be read by Pecube (see Pecube user guide – “Topography parameters”)
 * a DEM file (i.e., raster file '.tif')
-* from a DEM extracted from an interactive map ("Get topo...", Fig. 2)
+* a DEM extracted from an interactive map ("Get topo...", Fig. 2)
 * You can also choose to build a simple sinusoïdal topography ('Build topo...", Fig. 2).

 For the three first points, click on ‘load file(s)’ (Figure 2) will allow you to select the file(s) to load.
 A window pops up.
 The figure 3 shows an example where a serie of files has been loaded from a spm like iSOSIA [Egholm_et-al-2011].